-ELEMENTS NEEDED TO DEVELOP A LEARNING SITUATION OR A SITUATIONAL PROBLEM Targeted broad area of learning - Helps contextualize learning and makes it meaningful.
-Citizenship and Community Life Environmental Awareness and Consumer Rights and Responsibilities Prescribed subject-specific competencies - Are developed through the active participation of adult learners.
-Uses strategies to solve situational problems Uses mathematical reasoning Communicates by using mathematical language Prescribed family of learning situations - Consists of real-life situations applicable to a given course. - Helps adult learners acquire mathematical knowledge.
-Measurement and spatial representation Targeted cross-curricular competencies - Are developed at the same time and in the same context as the subject-specific competencies.
-Uses information and communications technologies Uses creativity Prescribed essential knowledge - Refers to mathematical knowledge and concepts to be acquired.
+ELEMENTS NEEDED TO DEVELOP A LEARNING SITUATION OR A SITUATIONAL PROBLEM Targeted broad area of learningHelps contextualize learning and makes it meaningful.
+Citizenship and Community LifeEnvironmental Awareness and Consumer Rights and Responsibilities Prescribed subject-specific competencies Are developed through the active participation of adult learners.
+Uses strategies to solve situational problems Uses mathematical reasoning Communicates by using mathematical language Prescribed family of learning situations Consists of real-life situations applicable to a given course.
+Helps adult learners acquire mathematical knowledge.
+Measurement and spatial representation Targeted cross-curricular competencies Are developed at the same time and in the same context as the subject-specific competencies.
+Uses information and communications technologiesUses creativity Prescribed essential knowledge Refers to knowledge to be applied and concepts to be acquired.
 See list